cwaldbieser/config-deployer/README.rst

 A number of environment variables control the operation of the software:

-* `DEPLOYER_CONFIG` - This specifies which deployment configuration to use.
-It may be a full path, or it may be combined with `DEPLOYER_CONFIG_PREFIX` (see below).
-This variable is required.
-As such, it is common to set it on the command line before the actual deployer command.
 * `DEPLOYER_CONFIG_PREFIX` - This specifies a path that will be the prefix for your deployment files.
 This is useful if you store them under a common folder.
 You can set this environment variable is your shell startup script,